hbowie/notenik/docs/index.md

 Tags may be used to group related notes into categories.
 One or more tags may be associated with each note, and each tag may contain one or more sub-tags.
 A period or a slash may be used to separate one level of a tag from the next level, with the period being preferred.
 A comma or a semi-colon may be used to separate one tag from another, with the comma being preferred.

-The "Favorites" tag may be used to identify favored notes within a collection.
-The "Startup" tag may be used to identify notes whose links you wish to have opened by an application when it first starts.
+The "Favorites" tag may be used to identify favored notes within a collection, and these notes will appear on the Favorites Report.
+The "Startup" tag may be used to identify notes whose links you wish to have opened by the application when it first starts.

 <h3 id="link">Link</h3>